Learn about the GST Council's structure, powers, and recent decisions. Discover how it impacts tax rates, compliance, and economic policies in India

 What is the GST Council?

-The GST Council is a constitutional body in India responsible for making decisions on Goods and Services Tax (GST) policies and regulations.
-It is chaired by the Union Finance Minister and includes state finance ministers.
-The council determines tax rates, exemptions, and procedural guidelines, ensuring uniform implementation of GST across India.
+The GST Council is a constitutional body responsible for governing GST policies in India.
+Chaired by the Union Finance Minister, it includes state finance ministers and determines tax rates, exemptions, and regulations

 - Tax Rate Decisions: Recommending GST tax rates and revisions across goods and services.